reportportal/docs/src/md/src/GettingStarted/Integrations.md

 4.)
 SSL instance of JIRA (even cloud version) can be accessed by JIRA API token, used instead of password.
 After you have connected Jira and ReportPortal, you can choose an issue type which you will be able to add to Jira during “Post Issue” operation.
 Also, user can add a predefined fields that user can fill.

-#### Configuration of fields of post issue form

-The "Configuration" (list of fields provided for issue form in JIRA) will appear on the Integration details.
-The Required fields in JIRA are marked with an asterisk.
-They are checked by default and disabled by unchecking.
-To configure fields for posting issues in JIRA, follow these instructions:
-•	Check desired fields.
-The checked fields will be shown on the post issue form.
-•	Fill in the required fields and the other checked fields as needed, and click "Submit" button.
-The system will save the entered information and hide the fields that are not checked.
-All the saved information on the checked fields will be predefined, when you post a issue to JIRA.
-Now the project team members with JIRA accounts will be able to submit issues.
-Options for Post Issue / Link issue  are activated.

 [Video]()